Iranian DJ Brings Persian Influence to Washington Night Scene Dariush Rateshtari wins over diverse crowds in U.S. capital

 Washington File Special Correspondent

 Euphonious rhythmic beats began to surge, reverberating throughout Diva Nightclub just blocks from the White House in downtown Washington, D.C.
-During a performance here recently, Rateshtari, or DJ Dariush, as he is called, did not have to ask the mixed Persian and American crowd if his style of dance music was resonating.
+During a performance here recently, DJ Dariush, as he is called, did not have to ask the mixed Persian and American crowd if his style of dance music was resonating.
 Their enthusiastic response said it all.

 A music disc jockey who honed his skills in fundamentalist Iran is now a fixture of the Washington D.C. music scene, particularly among the 28 thousand or so Iranians living in the United States capital.